Phil's Magic Market shows an array of classic and antique magic being sold by Phil Schwartz.

 Browse using CATEGORIES, ARCHIVES or RECENT PHOTOS.
 Please note: there are multiple pages so be sure to see them all!
 New items added OFTEN so bookmark us and check back often!

 For information or to make a purchase, CLICK the EMAIL ME link on the left below.

 A beautiful and musical automaton featuring three singing AND moving birds.
 Works perfectly.
 Lovely display piece.
-There are three small legs under the cage; one has broken off but can be easily repaired.
-Otherwise MINT.
-One just like this sold for $1,700 plus markup at "Jay Marshall" Potter auction.
+One just like this sold for $1,700 (Yikes!) plus buyer's premium at a recent auction.
 Click to enlarge photo.

 It's Thayer's elegant version of the magician's "Change Bag."
 He called it the "Super Changing Bag."

 This fine prop is larger (18 1/2" long!!) than most change bags and has a mechically deceptive, beautifully turned.
 The outer bag was replaced but the inner bag and handle are entirely original.Turned by Thayer on his foot-powered lathe.
 A rare masterpiece.
 One just sold at auction for $540.